 - Bolletrie K 8.0; p 3.0

 Poland.
-This abstract set must have been made in Poland.
+This abstract set has been made in Poland.
 Further I did own a Polish box/board that matches it perfectly.
 Pieces fit in it nicely and even the upholstery is the same.
 So I thought it is a good marriage.
+I think the board is a bit older.
+It has some brass inlay that is omitted from the set.

 - ca. 1980